The Cham-Cham: Plot

 On Tracy Island, Brains identifies Olsen's machine as a Cham-Cham, an ultrasonically-sensitive computer that Olsen is using to send coded radio transmissions.
-Jeff relays this information to Washington, D.C., but the Matthews Field commander is sceptical and refuses to postpone the next shipment.
-That night, the Cass Carnaby Five begin performing Olsen's latest arrangement of "Dangerous Game".
+Jeff relays this information to Washington, D.C., but the gruff Matthews Field commander, believing it to be a hoax, refuses to postpone the next shipment.
+The Cass Carnaby Five begin performing Olsen's latest arrangement of "Dangerous Game".
 The shipment seems doomed until Penelope, in the guise of Wanda Lamour, appears on stage and sings a lyrical version, devised by Brains, containing a new set of coded instructions.
 Decoding the broadcast, the personnel at the enemy air base unwittingly direct their fighters to overfly Matthews Field.
 Arriving in Thunderbird 1, Scott alerts the commander and fighters are launched to shoot down the hostiles.

 Fearing Olsen's retribution, Jeff dispatches Virgil and Alan to Paradise Peaks in Thunderbird 2 to bring Penelope, Tin-Tin and Parker home.
 As the trio leave the hotel in a cable car, Olsen cuts the lines behind them, causing the car to speed out of control down the mountain.
 Thunderbird 2s magnetic grabs cannot get a purchase on the car, so Virgil and Alan release a set of guide cables.
 Climbing onto the roof, Parker hooks the cables with the handle of Penelope's umbrella and attaches them to the car.
 Virgil and Alan fire Thunderbird 2s retro-rockets, bringing the car to a halt but also throwing Parker off the roof.
 He uses the umbrella to parachute safely to the ground.
 Penelope, Tin-Tin, Parker and the Tracys return to Paradise Peaks, where Cass treats them to a private piano recital of "Dangerous Game".